Restrainite/restrainite.github.io/usage.md

 If you create a grabbable control object, we recommend to use the tag `RestrainiteRemote` on the object root.
 This helps with the restrictions
 `Deny Grabbing By Slot Tags` and similar.

+Restrictions are disabled, if a local world is focused.

 ## How to get yourself unstuck

 With the default settings, restarting the game will remove all restrictions.
 If you still manage to get yourself